-Let me begin with a straightforward statement of preoccupation shared by all of us sitting here before you: terrorism is the preeminent threat to our citizens, Homeland, interests, and friends.
+Let me begin with a straightforward statement of preoccupation: terrorism is the preeminent threat to our citizens, Homeland, interests, and friends.
 The War on Terror is our first priority and driving concern as we press ahead with a major transformation of the Intelligence Community we represent.